Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Easy:

 Don’t over-sauce when you assemble.
-Pat your veggies dry.
-Use lettuce as a barrier layer between the tortilla and the filling.
-And if you’re meal prepping, store everything separately and build fresh.
+Pat your veggies dry with paper towels before adding them to the wrap.
+Use lettuce as a barrier layer between the tortilla and the filling—this creates a protective shield that keeps moisture from seeping into the tortilla.
+And if you’re meal prepping, store everything separately and build the wraps fresh when you’re ready to eat.

 The Nutrition Stuff